-Whenever I get asked about common food additives people always ask, “What is xanthan gum?”
-Well if you just search for it on Google you’ll get nearly 1.2 million hits!
-What makes it extremely challenging to get the real scoop, is that there is so much conflicting information.
 You’ll read everything describing xanthan gum as a “natural” health food to being a known carcinogen.
-So, the question is, what IS xanthan gum, and what is the truth behind this mysterious ingredient that seem to be in everything today?
+So what is xanthan gum, and what is the truth behind this mysterious ingredient that seem to be in everything today?

 What Is Xanthan Gum?

-So exactly, what is xanthan gum?
-Actually the way that xanthan gum is manufactured is quite fascinating: (2)
+Actually the way that xanthan gum is manufactured is quite fascinating:

-- First, it is produced when glucose, sucrose or lactose is fermented by the bacteria Xanthomonas campestris.
+- First, it is produced when glucose, sucrose or lactose is fermented by the bacteria Xanthomonas campestris, which infects many cruciferous plants (like cauliflower and cabbage) and causes diseases, such as bacterial wilt and black rot.

 - Then, it is precipitated (made into a solid) by isopropyl alcohol.

-- After being dried, it is ground into fine powder where it can be added to liquid to form gum.
+- After being dried, it is ground into fine powder so it can be added to liquid to form gum.

 - Minimizing pumping friction in lime, freshwater and saltwater muds.